janji1927/avalanche-docs/learn/platform-overview/transaction-fees.md

 ---
-description: Learn more about Avalanche's transaction fees
+deskripsi: Pelajari lebih lanjut tentang biaya transaksi Avalanche
 ---

-# Transaction Fees
+# Biaya transaksi

-In order to prevent spam, transactions on Avalanche require the payment of a transaction fee.
-The fee is paid in [AVAX](../../#avalanche-avax-token). **The transaction fee is burned \(destroyed forever\).**
+Untuk mencegah spam, transaksi di Longsor memerlukan pembayaran biaya transaksi.
+Biaya dibayarkan [AVAX](../../#avalanche-avax-token). **The transaction fee is burned \(destroyed forever\).**

 When you issue a transaction through Avalanche’s API, the transaction fee is automatically deducted from one of the addresses you control.